Fer-Jg/TownyAdvanced-Spanish/Installation.md

      * Adding prefixes and suffixes from your permissions plugin to chat
      * Adding town, nation-related tags to chat.
      * Adding general/local/town/nation/mod/admin to chat channels.
-   * **TownyNameUpdater.jar** is required if you want to keep Towny residents' names updated if they change their Minecraft name.
    * [Vault.jar](https://www.spigotmc.org/resources/vault.34315/) **or** [Reserve.jar](https://www.spigotmc.org/resources/reserve.50739/) (separate downloads) is required if you use an economy plugin.
 4. Start your server.
 5. Stop your server.